ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 In v23 we are releasing a major rewrite of our themes with the goal of making it easier to write custom themes.
+This document explains what we've changed, why we've made these changes, what you need to do.

+## What you need to do

+* If you are using the "Balham" or "Material" themes:
+  * Test your theme, going through all the areas you have customised and making sure they all look correct.
+  * If everything still looks correct you do not need to make any changes.
+  * If anything does not work as expected, read this migration guide to establish what you need to change.
+* If you have a large custom theme that extends any of our provided themes, but contains many CSS rules that extensively change the appearance so that it looks very different from the base theme, then consider updating your theme to extend ag-theme-base.
+This will provide the most stable long term base for your theme.
+See [this demo](https://github.com/ag-grid/ag-grid-customise-theme/tree/latest/src/vanilla-extending-base) for an example of a custom theme extending the base theme.
+* If you are using one of the original grid themes: "fresh", "dark", "blue" or "bootstrap":
+  * The advice is the same as for Balham and Material, except that these themes are now officially deprecated.
+We have no plans to remove them from our distribution because they are working fine for many of our users.
+HOWEVER if you continue to use them, you should be aware that we will not be testing and updating them with each release so some features may not look exactly right.
+  * If you need to make changes to how one of these themes look, you can migrate to a custom theme on top of ag-theme-base.
+We have provided some examples of how to build fresh, dark, blue and bootstrap on top of the new base theme [in this repo](https://github.com/ag-grid/ag-grid-customise-theme/tree/latest/src/legacy/v22-provided-themes).

+## What we have changed and why

+We have received feedback from our customers that their custom themes required updating too often, and would often break on upgrading to a new minor release.
+The root cause was that our base theme used a lot of complex and nested selectors.
+These are more likely to require updating between releases as a result of minor changes in DOM structure.
+Because of CSS specificity rules, any theme extending the base theme had to use the same complex and nested selectors to override unwanted styles set in the base theme - and while we could test and update our own themes between releases, our users found that their custom themes needed regular updating to adjust to DOM changes.

+The changes described in this document all work together to fix this situation.
+We have rewritten the base theme so that most of its CSS selectors consist of a single class name.
+This has allowed us to rewrite our provided themes - Balahm, Material and Alpine - to simplify them in the same way.
+Any CSS selectors in your custom themes can be simplified too.

+While re-writing our themes we took the opportunity to make some other "housekeeping" type improvements like [removing](#variables-removed-with-no-equivalent-parameter) unnecessary variables, [renaming](#renamed-css-classes) inconsistent class names, and moving to a [new method](#themes-are-now-configured-using-parameters) for configuring themes.

+Upgrading your custom themes to v23 will take some work, but the result should be less breaking changes going forward.
+In addition, we have implemented a backwards compatibility mode to help you with the transition.

+### Configuring backwards compatibility mode

 We have implemented a backwards compatibility mode that will enable some apps to continue working with minimal changes.
 Some apps may need to upgrade to use the new method for creating custom themes, either because:

 1. The backwards compatibility mode is causing issues for your app
 2. You want to use new theme features added in v23 or a later release that are not supported in the backwards compatibility mode

-This guide explains what has changed, why we changed it, and how to update your apps.

-### Configuring backwards compatibility mode.

-If you are extending a provided theme by importing the main theme file, e.g. `ag-theme-balham.scss`, upon upgrading to v23 you should see a warning that `$ag-compatibility-mode` is not defined.
+We have implemented a backwards compatibility mode for users of Balham, Balham Dark and Material.
+If you are extending one of these themes by importing the main theme file, e.g. `ag-theme-balham.scss`, upon upgrading to v23 you should see a warning that `$ag-compatibility-mode` is not defined.

 Define the `$ag-compatibility-mode` *before* the line that imports the provided theme file: